Fast Onboarding

 SlideScope supports CZI (Zeiss), ND2 (Nikon), SVS (Aperio), DICOM (.dcm), and TIFF files.
 DICOM support includes frame-by-frame playback, patient and study details, and real-world distance measurements.

-AI Analysis is a built-in panel that reads the image you're viewing and returns a plain-language expert explanation covering tissue type, visible structures, staining or imaging method, and notable findings.
-It supports 14 languages and costs roughly one tenth of a cent per use.
-You supply your own OpenAI API key.
+AI Analysis is a built-in panel that reads the visible frame and returns a formatted expert-style readout covering image type, visible structures, staining or imaging method, image quality, and suggested next checks.
+It supports 14 languages, includes copy/share and text zoom controls, is included with active SlideScope access, and does not require a separate AI API key.

 SlideScope includes a built-in floating support box.
 Enter your name, email, and question, and the SlideScope team replies to your inbox within 24 hours.
 The app remembers your contact details for future questions, and short-question limits help prevent abuse.